Dementia: Medications

-N-methyl-D-aspartate (NMDA) receptor blockers such as memantine may be of benefit but the evidence is less conclusive than for AChEIs.
+Memantine provides a small but consistent benefit for moderate-to-severe Alzheimer's disease, regardless of cholinesterase inhibitor use, but shows no clear benefit and may increase adverse events in mild Alzheimer's, with limited evidence for other dementias.
 Due to their differing mechanisms of action memantine and acetylcholinesterase inhibitors can be used in combination however the benefit is slight.

 An extract of Ginkgo biloba known as EGb 761 has been widely used for treating mild to moderate dementia and other neuropsychiatric disorders.
 Its use is approved throughout Europe.
-The World Federation of Biological Psychiatry guidelines lists EGb 761 with the same weight of evidence (level B) given to acetylcholinesterase inhibitors, and mementine.
+The World Federation of Biological Psychiatry guidelines lists EGb 761 with the same weight of evidence (level B) given to acetylcholinesterase inhibitors, and memantine.
 EGb 761 is the only one that showed improvement of symptoms in both AD and vascular dementia.
 EGb 761 is seen as being able to play an important role either on its own or as an add-on particularly when other therapies prove ineffective.
 EGb 761 is seen to be neuroprotective; it is a free radical scavenger, improves mitochondrial function, and modulates serotonin and dopamine levels.
 Many studies of its use in mild to moderate dementia have shown it to significantly improve cognitive function, activities of daily living, neuropsychiatric symptoms, and quality of life.
 However, its use has not been shown to prevent the progression of dementia.

 While depression is frequently associated with dementia, the use of antidepressants such as selective serotonin reuptake inhibitors (SSRIs) do not appear to affect outcomes.
 However, the SSRIs sertraline and citalopram have been demonstrated to reduce symptoms of agitation, compared to placebo.